jittakan-dev/jittakan-proj/README.md

 # jittakan-proj
-***This site starts very slowly due to the cheapest Heroku hosting plan (Server always sleepy and compute resources are shared).
-Please be patient. https://jittakan-proj.herokuapp.com/
+<font color="red">***This site starts very slowly due to the cheapest Heroku hosting plan (Server always sleepy and compute resources are shared).
+Please be patient.</font>
+https://jittakan-proj.herokuapp.com/

 My blog is about freshness, creativity, and simplicity in spaghetti code.